Appsilon/shiny.info/README.md

 <div class="section level2">

-## How to install?
+## How to install shiny.info?

 You can install shiny.info from CRAN repository:

     install.packages("shiny.info")

-The most recent version you can get from this repo using [devtools](https://github.com/hadley/devtools).
+You can get the most recent version from this repo using [devtools](https://github.com/hadley/devtools).

     devtools::install_github("Appsilon/shiny.info")

-## How to use?
+## How to use shiny.info?

 Just add one of the `shiny.info` functions to the UI of your app (some features require also adding a little bit of code to the server